 Steve and I have found this key to be so healthy for our relationship.
 We might feel justified, in our humanness, to justify certain behaviors and ways of speaking to each other, saying, “well, I did that (something childish or mean hearted), because you did what you did.”
 No. We just can’t allow ourselves to believe the lie that because we hurt so badly, solutions to do that which we should not, are still not acceptable.
 They aren’t.
 And the Bible tells us so.

-Here are a few keys or tools to help you in this mission.
+A few relationship keys or tools to help you in this mission:

 The Bible is filled with many, many more keys to help you, as you read, glean, and apply:

 • Learn and take into account your spouse’s growing up and background experiences, which will cause “intimacy imprints” that can influence the way your spouse relates to them.

 I heard a radio interview produced by Focus on the Family and then went on YouTube to search out more from Milan and Kay Yerkovich, because they talk very wisely about this principle.
 I told Steve afterward that this is a “key” revelation that many people need to learn.
 There are many reasons why we do what we do and communicate (or don’t communicate) the way we do.
 Imprints from our earlier days can highly influence our approach to certain marital issues.
 Just knowing more about all of this can help us to better approach these issues in wiser ways in the future.
 It can be a life/marriage changer, in a positive way.

 A Good Resource

 The following is a great resource that may help you with this, that we recommend you obtain is: